 In my opinion, this budget can be incredible for somebody who struggles with saving.
 The person who’s always lived paycheck to paycheck.
 The person that sees more than $0 in their account the day before they get paid & goes and spends it all “just because.”
 The 60-20-20 budget teaches you to track your spending, focus on saving, and separate wants from needs.

 It’s perfect for people who need to learn to get their finances under control.
-And, it’s super straight forward, which makes it beginner-friendly!
+The 60 20 20 budget is super straight forward, which makes it beginner-friendly!

 How to Start a 60-20-20 Budget